akka/akka/akka-docs/rst/scala/remoting.rst

 need to be configured on each remoting node participating in the cluster.

-The official `Java Secure Socket Extension documentation <http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html>`_ as well as the :ref:`Oracle documentation on creating KeyStore and TrustStores <https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html>` are both great resources to research when setting up security on the JVM.
+The official `Java Secure Socket Extension documentation <http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html>`_ as well as the `Oracle documentation on creating KeyStore and TrustStores <https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html>`_ are both great resources to research when setting up security on the JVM.
 Please consult those resources when troubleshooting and configuring SSL.